-To avoid this difficulty busybox.exe, by default, is built with globbing in the C runtime disabled.
-When BusyBox is run from the Windows command prompt it can behave in ways that don't conform to expectations:
+To avoid this difficulty busybox.exe was formerly, by default, built with globbing in the C runtime disabled.
+When BusyBox was run from the Windows command prompt it could behave in ways that didn't conform to expectations:

 C:\Users\rmy>busybox ls * ls: *: No such file or directory C:\Users\rmy>copy busybox.exe ls.exe 1 files(s) copied.
 C:\Users\rmy>ls * ls: *: No such file or directory

-However, this is necessary for the shell to work properly.
-Consider:
+However, this was necessary for the shell to work properly.
+Suppose

 we were in a directory containing a single file,

 #!/bin/sh echo arg is "$1"Here's what should happen when some commands are run in the directory.
 In each case the command includes a quoted question mark which the shell interprets literally as a question mark: